SmartThingsCommunity/app-examples/webhook/weather-color-light-smartapp-nodejs/README.md

 1. Enter all required inputs on the configuration screens.

 1. Once installed, the configured bulb will turn on and its color will either be purple (if precipitation is in the forecast), orange (if the forecast calls for temperatures above 80 degrees Fahrenheit), blue (if the forecast calls for temperatures below 50 degrees Fahrenheit), or white (if no precipitation and temperature between 50 and 80 degrees Fahrenheit).
-It will check the current weather at the interval set during installation.
+It will check the current weather forecast at the interval set during installation.

 ## Troubleshooting